kittiphonp/CAV20Impl/README.md

 # The scripts (and an auxiliary code)
-In the folder `scripts` there are the following shell-scripts and an python code.
+In the folder `scripts` there are the following shell-scripts and a python code.

 - `env.sh`                ... it contains the root directory information used in other scripts.
 - `make.sh`               ... it runs `make` for each implementation.